-You’ve read about them, you’ve heard them at conferences; media and credit
+You’ve read about them, you’ve heard them at conferences; media and credit unions seek their expertise.

-source of up-to-date information on the economic issues facing credit unions.
+CUNA’s economists are the most reliable source of up-to-date information on the economic issues facing credit unions.
 In this fast-changing environment, get commentary and data on the most pressing topics delivered right to you.

 CUNA Pressing Economic Issues Series provides 30-minute monthly updates on:

 - The Current Economy & its Effect on Credit Unions